Jones slopes and coarse volume of near-alternating links: Jones slopes

-In order to compare $\deg(\sigma, 2c)$ with $\deg(\sigma_A, 0)$, we use the concept of a sequence of states.
+In order to compare $\deg(\sigma, 2c)$ with $\deg(\sigma_+, 0)$, we use the concept of a sequence of states.

-\subsection{Crossings on which a state $\sigma \not= \sigma_A$ chooses the $B$-resolution}
+\subsection{Crossings on which a state $\sigma \not= \sigma_+$ chooses the $-$-resolution}

-In this section we characterize the set of crossings on which a state $\sigma$ which is not $\sigma_A$ with $c>0$ split strands chooses the $B$-resolution.
-We describe this by proving that certain states are included in a sequence of states from $\sigma_A$ to $\sigma$.
+In this section we characterize the set of crossings on which a state $\sigma \not= \sigma_+$ with $2c>0$ split strands chooses the $-$-resolution.
+We describe this by studying sequences of states from $\sigma_+$ to $\sigma$.
 The terminology of a sequence of states appears in \cite{Lic97}.